-Channy is also the award-winning author of “Short Hair Detention”; a memoir of how she and her family survived the Cambodian genocide.
+Chef Channy is an award winning author of “Short Hair Detention”, her memoir of surviving the Cambodian Genocide.